 The 19-year-old superstar – who wasn't even alive when Les Bleus lifted their first World Cup in 1998 – won the Young Player Award in Russia after scoring four goals (including one in the final).
 His strike against Croatia made him just the second teenager in history to have scored in a World Cup final after Pele in 1958.

 The Atletico Madrid forward finished third in the race for the Ballon d'Or in 2016 and could contend for a better finish this year.
-The France international scored four goals and provided two assists in Russia and was one of his country's best-performing players, marking two years from when he won the Golden Boot in the 2016 Euros.
+The France international scored four goals and provided two assists in Russia and was one of his country's best-performing players, two years on from winning the Golden Boot in the 2016 Euros.

 Ballon d'Or 2018 outsiders